 A feature to consider in a vacuum for thick carpets is adjustable suction-strength settings.
 This will allow you to tailor the power for different carpet thicknesses.
 Simply bump up the suction strength to suck up small particles like sand and dirt or, if the vacuum is having trouble moving, reduce suction strength for easier maneuverability.

 Vacuum filters trap particles and prevent them from being released back into the air.
 A high-quality filtration system makes for a cleaner home, trapping dust and dirt for good.
 Vacuum filters can be made out of cloth, foam, or specialized filtering materials.
 Most vacuums include more than one filter, and they can be either washable or disposable.

-The most effective vacuum filtration systems include a high-efficiency particulate air (HEPA) filter.
-HEPA filters remove up to 99.97 percent of particles measuring as small as 0.3 micrometers.
+The most effective vacuum filtration systems include a HEPA filter, which removes up to 99.97 percent of particles measuring as small as 0.3 micrometers.
 These filters can trap dust, dirt, and very tiny particles.
 They help trap common allergens like dust mite debris, pollen, pet dander, and even mold and smoke particles.

 Vacuums can feature bagged or bagless dust collectors.
-Bagged vacuums siphon dust and dirt into a bag, which needs changing when full.
+Bagged vacuums siphon dust and dirt into a bag, which needs to be swapped out when full.
 New vacuum bags are an extra cost to consider with these models.
 The main benefit of a bagged vacuum is easy disposal; just toss the bag in the trash with no need to touch the gunk trapped inside.